 1. Access EXIFS Using Metadata Reader Software

 EXIFS and metadata are all the technical information that was used to create your images.
-Among them, we find the best known which are the values of the aperture of the diaphragm, shutter speed and ISO sensitivity, which allow us to understand how the image was made.
+Among them, we find the best known: the values of the aperture of the diaphragm, shutter speed, and ISO sensitivity, which allow us to understand how the image was made.

 However, dozens of other pieces of information are also recorded on every photo taken, and among them is the number of times your camera is triggered.

-Opanda (Windows) – Opanda is a small free software which allows to access the EXIFS of your photos.
-Once the software is installed, you just need to open a photo to get all kinds of information about your image.
-The number of triggers is then found at the bottom of the table under the name “Total Number”.
+Opanda (Windows) - Opanda is a small free software that allows you to access the EXIFS of your photos.
+Once the software is installed, you need to open a picture to get all kinds of information about your image.
+The number of triggers is then found at the bottom of the table under the name "Total Number."

-PhotoME (Windows) – PhotoMe works the same as Opanda and you just need to open an image to get the EXIFS from it.
-Also look for the “Shutter Count” line.
+PhotoME (Windows) - PhotoMe works the same as Opanda, and you need to open an image to get the EXIFS from it.
+Also, look for the "Shutter Count" line.

 2. Use A Lightroom Plugin

-Plugins are small pieces of software that are “grafted” onto Lightroom and allow you to do a lot of additional things.
-Among them is Metadata Viewer, a plugin that allows you to get a lot of information about our photos, including the number of triggers.
+Plugins are small pieces of software that are "grafted" onto Lightroom and allow you to do many other things.
+Among them is Metadata Viewer, a plugin that will enable you to get a lot of information about our photos, including the number of triggers.

-Once the plugin has been downloaded, go to Lightroom and click on the “File” menu at the top left, then on “Plugins Manager” in the drop-down menu to start the installation of Metadata Viewer.
+Once the plugin has been downloaded, go to Lightroom and click on the "File" menu at the top left, then on "Plugins Manager" in the drop-down menu to start installing Metadata Viewer.